Fossil Fighters: Champions: Plot

 During the final round of the Caliosteo Cup, Joe Wildwest reveals himself to be the ancient sorcerer Zongazonga, who was released accidentally by Joe, possessed Joe's body, and began impersonating him sometime between his rescue of the Hero and the start of the Caliosteo Cup.
 He tries to possess the Hero, but is foiled by Don Boneyard, who returns and reveals himself to be the real Joe Wildwest and helps the Hero escape.
 When the Hero confronts Zongazonga with the Caliosteo Pipsqueak, a mallet-like tool used to detach him from Joe's body found by returning to the Stone Pyramid, he knocks it out of the hero's hands and challenges them to a Fossil Battle.
 He loses, and the Hero knocks Zongazonga out of Joe's body.
 However, he escapes with Rupert and possesses his body, then summons his castle, where the hero faces him.
-Zongazonga is defeated and separates from Rupert, but then transforms into a zombie vivosaur form.
+Zongazonga is defeated and separates from Rupert, but then transforms into his zombiesaur form.
 However, he is defeated again, and his skull is broken and sealed and his castle is destroyed.
-The Hero and Rupert are then rescued by Todd and Pauleen.
+The Hero and Rupert are then rescued by Todd, Pauleen, and Joe’s Ptera.